IDS6145-18Spring/assignment-1-practice-designing-models-Rstraney/README.md

 **K-9 Search and Rescue of Orange City** is another organization that started in California but has opened services to Central Florida.
 Most cases K-9 Search and Rescue is contracted for invloves missing persons and criminal cases.
 However, in 2013 the organization expanded to include missing pets.
 According to a news article released by West Orlando News, the number of Pet Detectives across the country is relatively small.(http://westorlandonews.com/local-pet-search-rescue-service-offered-locally/).

 **Home Again** is an online community and service that supports reuniting lost pets with their owners.
-Although the service does include access to an online community network and resources for search and rescue dogs, it's main focus is to offer microchipping services as a preventative measure (https://www.homeagain.com/).
+Although the service does include access to an online community network and resources for search and rescue dogs, it's main focus is to offer micro chipping services as a preventative measure (https://www.homeagain.com/).

 #### Limitations